-Smoking, including the use of e-cigarettes, is prohibited in all areas of the residential spaces, including rooms, bathrooms, lounges, hallways, and stairwells.
-Additionally, smoking is prohibited within 25 feet or residential buildings.
+Smoking is prohibited in all areas of the residential spaces, including rooms, bathrooms, lounges, hallways and stairwells.
+Additionally, smoking is prohibited with 25 feet of residential buildings.
 Smoking is limited to a location that does not impede traffic flow in and out of residence halls and where smoke cannot drift into the interior of residence halls.